 The warmest period sofar since the end of the last ice age occurred around 7,000BCE, when temperatures were 1-2 degrees higher than present.
 This period is known as the ‘Atlantic’ (8.000-5,000BCE).
 While this occurrence is evident in archeological excavations it again doesn’t tell us what effect this had – if any – on the local population and their developments.

-As we saw with the hunter gathers in the Paleolithic period they maintained very similar cultures while they were widely dispersed around the globe.
-We now see a similar biological driven development happening at the end of the last Ice Age.
-Driven by climate change these people started independently from each other slowly to move into agriculture.
+The hunter gathers in the Paleolithic period maintained very similar cultures while widely dispersed around the globe.
+We see a similar biological driven development happening at the end of the last Ice Age.
+A combination of developments saw people, independently from each other, slowly started to move into agriculture; climate change, growth in population and social structures (eg religion?) all might have played a role in this process.
 This happened in Papua New Guinea, China, India, Mesopotamia and Central America.
 From these core areas the agrarian culture started to spread further around the globe partly based on the diminishing effect of the Ice Age and partly based on the need for more agriculture lands which resulted in increasingly lesser productive lands being incorporated in this development.
 This development clearly shows the unity of human society, at least on a high level of social development, there was no difference between east and west, north and south, more or less knowledge or sophistication.

-In this book however, we will concentrate on the developments as they started to occur in the Middle East (Mesopotamia) as from this agricultural core social and economic developments started to spread through Europe.
+In this overview however, we will concentrate on the developments as they started to occur in the Middle East (Mesopotamia/Anatolia) as from this agricultural core social and economic developments started to spread through Europe.

 Developments started to happen in the eastern Mediterranean (Levant) during the Alerod period at the end of the last Ice Age around 13.00 years ago, it was a warmer period that resulted in a rather lavish natural environment in this region, known as the Fertile Crescent.